-Late September/Early October: MayX, Summer, & Semester programs announced Late October/Early November: Deadline to apply for MayX/Summer Programs & Scholarships Mid-January: Deadline to apply for Fall and Spring programs & Scholarships
+Early October: MayX, Summer, & Semester programs announced during Family Weekend November 1: Deadline to apply for MayX/Summer Programs & Scholarships January 31: Deadline to apply for Fall and Spring programs & Scholarships

 Students will apply through the online study away application system.
 Most programs ask students to identify how they will contribute to and benefit from the academic focus of the specific study away program and how they are prepared to engage in the study away experience.
 Because programs are competitive, students should treat the application with the same seriousness they would a job application.